Totti10as/otus-qa-course/less16/README.md

-python-log-parse-example
+# Python-log-parse-example

-Simple log parsing example in Python
+## Simple log parsing example in Python

-To run this example, clone or download this repository, and in terminal run: python parse_logs.py
+To run this example, clone or download this repository, and in terminal run: python log_parser.py by providing the path to the file as well as file itself